 Led by a local English-speaking professional tour guide.

-Private transfers to your choice of tour highlights for the day.
+Private transfers up to 200km to your choice of tour highlights for the day.

 There is no central meeting point, a transfer service will collect you from your Cape Town accommodation.